 While social media influencer marketing projects are on the rise, so is the risk that the campaigns will not get the anticipated traction because there’s a plethora of people trying to manipulate the market for short term gain.
 In other words, Influencer fraud.

 The reality is, when there’s money to be made, there’s those who will do everything they can to manipulate the market for their own gain.
 This is where influencer fraud comes in.
 Some are buying or botting followers and engagement.

-Here are five ways to avoid influencer marketing scams:
+Here are five ways to avoid influencer marketing fraud:

 Utilise influencer marketing verification tools